 If you end up doing really well as a self-published author, chances are publishing houses will come to you.
 With evidence of sales and followers, you hold all the right cards to get a much better publishing deal.

-So keep up the good work, and keep pushing into publisher's come knocking on your door.
+So keep up the good work, and keep pushing until publisher's coming knocking on your door.

 The Disadvantages of being an indie author